About Our Services

 Intracytoplasmic sperm injection (ICSI) can be used to inject a single sperm into an egg to enable fertilization if a man's sperm cannot penetrate the outer layer of the egg due to problems with the sperm.

 Intrauterine insemination (IUI), also known as artificial insemination (AI), is a non-surgical procedure that places prepared sperm cells into the woman’s uterus to produce a pregnancy.

 In Vitro Fertilization (IVF) combines a man's sperm with a woman's egg in a laboratory dish, and the resulting embryo (fertilized egg) is implanted in the woman's uterus.
 IVF is an effective way to overcome multiple infertility issues to achieve pregnancy.
 It is one of the more popular and most recommended infertility treatments because of its high success rates.

 Lesbian, gay, bisexual and transsexual couples have essentially the same choices in assisted reproductive technologies as straight couples at Servy Massey Fertility Institute.
 Our reproductive specialists provide IUI and IVF treatment options using sperm donation, egg donation and gestational surrogates to support LGBT family building.

 In order to achieve pregnancy, egg fertilization must occur, which depends on the sperm being properly shaped, possessing good health, and having the ability to rapidly move toward the egg.
 About one-half of infertile men have treatable causes.

-The reproductive specialists of Servy Massey Fertility Institute discuss the sex selection and genetic disorder testing.
+The reproductive specialists of Servy Massey Fertility Institute in Georgia discuss the uses of genetic testing, including for sex selection.